Find a Church | Vacancies | Documents | Directory | Safeguarding | Contact

 https://farewill.com/manchesterdio

-Farewill has provided a couple of documents which should answer any specific questions you may have, including a how to guide and frequently asked questions.
+Farewill provides useful online guidance on a wide variety of topics which should answer any specific questions you may have, including a how to make a will guide.

 For guidance on ensuring that legacy fundraising is carried out in accordance with the Code of Fundraising Practice, please visit the Fundraising Regulator.
 Contact the National Legacy Officer at giving@churchofengland.org for more information.